Connect with us

 Amie Provido vows to carry Adamson-winning form through season

-For much of its unbeaten run in the UAAP Season 88 Collegiate Women’s Volleyball Tournament, De La Salle University leaned heavily on its blocking and the firepower of skipper Shevana Laput and Angel Canino—a one-two punch that overwhelmed the eight-team field and propelled the Lady Spikers to a first-round sweep.
+For much of its unbeaten run in the UAAP Season 88 Collegiate Women’s Volleyball Tournament, De La Salle University leaned heavily on its blocking and the firepower of skipper Shevana Laput and Angel Canino.

-But on Saturday night inside the SMART Araneta Coliseum, with their perfect record hanging in the balance against the ever-persistent Adamson University Lady Falcons, it was Amie Provido who stepped into the spotlight for the Lady Spikers.
+But on Saturday night inside the SMART Araneta Coliseum, with their perfect record hanging in the balance against the ever-persistent Adamson Lady Falcons, it was Amie Provido who stepped into the spotlight for the Lady Spikers.

 “It was really a tough game.
 Grabe, linaban din talaga namin.
-Thankful ako kasi nakatulong ako sa team, and ‘yon din talaga yung role ko as a senior, I really need to step up for the team,” the Iloilo City native said postgame.
+Thankful ako kasi nakatulong ako sa team, and ‘yon din talaga yung role ko as a senior, I really need to step up for the team,” the Iloilo City native said post-game.

 Entering the second round as the league’s best blocking team, La Salle was uncharacteristically off-rhythm at the net, with the Lady Spikers managing only three blocks through the first three sets.